 - being mentored in a professional setting by student-centered faculty

-- Upon successful completion of the internship and English 303, there are opportunities to become paid student employees with flexible schedules.
+- Upon successful completion of the internship and WRITE 303, there are opportunities to become paid student employees with flexible schedules.

 - Must submit all applications materials (longer writing samples are welcome)

-- Upon selection, enroll in English 503: Writing Center Pedagogy and Administration
+- Upon selection, enroll in WRITE 503: Writing Center Pedagogy and Administration

 Preparing to Work in the Writing Center

-In the fall semester, undergraduates and graduates take English 303/503: The Theory and Practice of Tutoring Writing, taught by the Writing Center Director.
+In the fall semester, undergraduates and graduates take WRITE 303/503: The Theory and Practice of Tutoring Writing, taught by the Writing Center Director.

 The course is reading and writing-intensive, and it’s held in a discussion-based format.
 We cover the following topics and more: